The Saltaire Village Website, World Heritage Site

 Charles was the son of Joseph Hogg.
 Joseph was born c1855 in Rawdon.
 He married Annie Lambert 17 May 1875 in Bradford.
 In 1881 & 1891 they lived in Richmond, North Yorkshire with Joseph working as a stone mason.
 In 1900 they were living at 18 George Street in Saltaire and by 1911 they had moved to 38 Dove Street in Saltaire.

-Charles was married twice, his first wife Amy died in 1932.
+Charles was married twice, his first wife Amy Tanfield (born 1888 in Scarborough) died in 1932.
 They lived at 10 Ada Street in Saltaire with Charles working as a dyers labourer.
-He married widow Agnes Marshall (nee Stephenson) 1 June 1935 at St Peters Morley.
-In 1939 they were living at 3 Fern Place in Saltaire where they remained in 1962.
+He married widower Agnes Marshall (nee Stephenson) 1 June 1935 at St Peters, Morley.
+Agnes was born, 29 March 1886, in Beeston, Leeds.
+In 1939 they were living at 3 Fern Place in Saltaire where they remained until after 1960.

 Back row, left to right: William, Joss, Jack, Jim and Charles